Guidebolt/knowledge/docs/canada-corporation.md

 Before registration, the prospective name of a new federal corporation must be verified with a [NUANS corporate name search report](https://www.ic.gc.ca/eic/site/075.nsf/eng/home).

-Registration (incorporation) always occurs under a specific corporate legislation.
-Canada offers 2 main corporate legislations:

-* Canada Business Corporations Act (CBCA)
-* Canada Not-for-profit Corporations Act (CNCA)

-The CNCA is similar to the CBCA and only differs in 2 major ways:
+We are registered under the Canada Not-for-profit Corporations Act (CNCA).
+It differs from a standard business corporation in 2 major ways:

 1. All CNCA companies are non-stock corporations.
 Instead of shareholders, they have directors, officers, and members.

 2. All CNCA companies must prepare financial-statements/audits by a certified public accountant if the company exceeds legally-specified thresholds.

-Explore:
+Assorted Reading:

 [CNCA, Basics](https://www.ic.gc.ca/eic/site/cd-dgc.nsf/eng/cs07310.html)